SANCTION GUIDELINES

 -

-The allegation was directed at a member of staff
+Allegation directed at a member of staff

 -

-Leading role in a group
+Leading role in a group incident

 B – Medium culpability